lostjared/img2mov/README.md

 	-s stretch image (if not set will resize to keep aspect ratio) -n do not sort list of files
 	-q quiet mode
+	-I file for images to be extracted
+	-L file output prefix for file extraction (test1 or ./folder/testl)

 example use: